-Some of you who are my faithful followers may have noticed that I’ve been a sort of absent in the past two weeks.
+Some of you who are my faithful followers may have noticed that there have been times over the past two years when I was absent from the blog.
 No witty articles or yummy recipe posts.
 No social media sharing or anything else.
-So why have I been gone for two weeks?
+So why did that happen?
+Well, I got divorced and started working full time.
+I also became active in one of the local theaters, not only as a performer, but as a music director as well!

 So there has been a lot more going on for me than what I normally balance each week.
-Because of that, I had to make a decision to prioritize what was most important for me to focus on, and what could wait.
+Because of that, I had to make a decision to prioritize what was most important to me, and decide what could wait.

-I know for me, often times I have been prone to overloading my plate with too many obligations, which leaves me overwhelmed and completely stressed out.
+I know for me, often times I have been prone to overloading my plate with too many obligations.
+But that always leaves me overwhelmed and completely stressed out.
 When this happens, I always end up sick and out of commission completely!
 This year, I decided to do things differently.
 I didn’t want to feel stressed out and miserable!
 So I looked at my list of tasks and obligations and had to make a decision about which things needed my attention and which could wait.

 The result?
 A much less stressed, and much happier me!
-There were days that the dishes or laundry didn’t get done because I really had to focus on schoolwork or on filling out paperwork for WAPF.
+There were days that the dishes or laundry didn’t get done because I really had to focus on other things.
 But because I gave myself permission, it was okay to have a messy kitchen for a day!
 And although I had a couple of days where I felt as if I was starting to come down with a little bug, because I took the pressure off of myself to get everything done, that feeling went away quickly and I never got any of the full blown viruses that were hitting seemingly everyone across the US.

 - Make a list of all of your tasks so you know what you have to deal with.